Our new editor embraces a new principle of design creation – dragging blocks to sections.

 A section is basically a column layout with content elements (blocks) inside.
 You can add as many sections to your email as you wish.
 All of the sections are vertically aligned, so they go below/above one another.

-The same goes with inserting elements into blocks.
-You can see a list of them above.
+The same goes for inserting elements into blocks.
+You can see a list of the above.
 Drag and drop them into the blocks you want them to be.

 You can insert a section with up to four columns for your blocks.
 You can only add extra blocks vertically, not horizontally to a section.
 If you wish to add extra blocks horizontally, that’s where sections with multiple blocks come in handy.